-2 dead, several still trapped in Tel Aviv parking garage collapse
+Rescuers work to retrieve five trapped in Tel Aviv parking garage collapse

 "Everything fell down in one second," he said.

-The four-story, underground parking garage was still under construction when it collapsed in a high-tech area of northern Tel Aviv.
-The upper three floors imploded; it's unclear how many people may be trapped on the lowest floor, believed to be about 50 feet underground.
+The four-story, underground parking garage was under construction when it gave way in a high-tech area of northern Tel Aviv.
+The upper three floors imploded; the lowest floor is believed to be about 50 feet underground.

-As rescue teams tried to find trapped construction workers, authorities feared another collapse of the incomplete, unstable structure.
+As rescue teams tried to find the trapped workers, authorities feared another collapse of the incomplete, unstable structure.

 Listenberg said the disaster could have been more tragic.
 The garage collapsed during a lunch hour, when some construction workers were eating outside.